 - Help us support Catholic Charities Food Pantries in Brooklyn and Queens online

-- 11:15 AM EST Community Mass celebrated at the Church and also streamed online and available for playback.
-Instructions to view the Mass are available here.
-You can also watch the video via YouTube Live in the window above.
+- 11:15 AM EST Community Mass In Person at the Church and also streamed online and available for playback.

 Today’s readings and hymns are available to download here: